 The multiplication is to be done using more precision (with at least 16-bit precision).
-The sign extension property of the shift operation does not matter here; only the lowest 8 bits are used from the result, and there the sign extension shifting and unsigned shifting are consistent with each other.
+The sign extension property of the shift operation does not matter here; only the lowest 8 bits are used from the result, and in these bits, the sign extension shifting and unsigned shifting are consistent with each other.